-Current law permits a local school district to select a different educational service center (ESC) from which to receive services and still retain its separate identity as a school district.5 Under that law, a local school district board of education, by a resolution approved by a majority of all its members, may propose to sever the district from the territory of the ESC in which the district is currently included and to instead annex the district to the territory of another ESC that is adjacent to the district's present ESC.
+5 Formerly known as county school districts, educational service centers (ESC) are regional public entities that provide some administrative oversight and curriculumrelated services to the "local" school districts within their respective territories.
+ESCs also may provide services to most "city" and "exempted village" school districts within of education, by a resolution approved by a majority of all its members, may propose to sever the district from the territory of the ESC in which the district is currently included and to instead annex the district to the territory of another ESC that is adjacent to the district's present ESC.
 The resolution must be filed with the governing board of each ESC affected by the proposal and with the Superintendent of Public Instruction.
-Current law also provides that the resolution is not effective unless it is approved by both the governing board of the ESC to which the district will be annexed and the State Board of Education.
+The resolution is not effective unless approved by the State Board of Education.
+Prior law also provided that the resolution was not effective unless it was approved by the governing board of the ESC to which the district will be annexed.